leandrodzn/react-technitian-test/README.md

 ## Statement

-Fetch an random fact about cats and show an cat image using the first word of the fact.
+Fetch an random fact about cats from the first API below and show an cat image using the first word of the fact using the second API.

 ## APIs

-- Random Facts:
+1. Random Facts:

 ```
 https://catfact.ninja/fact
 ```

-- Random Images:
+2. Random Images:

 ```
 https://cataas.com/cat/says/hello